 In East Timor, the inflation rate measures a broad rise or fall in prices that consumers pay for a standard basket of goods.
 The most important category in the Timor-Leste CPI is Food and Non-Alcoholic Beverages (64 percent of the total weight), of which Rice (17 percent), Vegetables (15 percent) and Meat (8 percent).
 Other important categories are: Transport (6 percent); Clothing and Footwear (6 percent); Housing (6 percent); Alcohol and Tobacco (5 percent); and Furnishings, Household Equipment and Routine Household Maintenance (4 percent).
 The index also includes: Recreation and Culture (3 percent); Communication (2 percent); Education (2 percent); and Health (1 percent).
 This page provides - East Timor Inflation Rate MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-East Timor Inflation Rate MoM - actual data, historical chart and calendar of releases - was last updated on December of 2018.
+East Timor Inflation Rate MoM - actual data, historical chart and calendar of releases - was last updated on May of 2019.